Fair and efficient contribution valuation for vertical federated learning: Additional Experiments and Results

-From Definition~\ref{def:vertical_fedsv}, we can see that the computational complexity for VerFedSV is exponential in the number of clients $N$.
+We first introduce the method to efficiently estimate the VerFedSV.
+From Definition~\ref{def:vertical_fedsv}, we can see that the computational complexity for VerFedSV is exponential in the number of clients $M$.
 The same situation appears in the computation of the classical Shapley value.
-How to efficiently estimate the Shapley value has been studied extensively~\cite{ghorbani2019data,jia2019towards} and those methods can be adopted for the computation of VerFedSV.
-Here we describe the well known Monte-Carlo sampling method~\cite{metropolis1949monte, ghorbani2019data}.
-We can rewrite the definition of VerFedSV into an equivalent formulation using expectation:
+How to efficiently estimate the Shapley value has been studied extensively~\citep{ghorbani2019data,jia2019towards}.
+Many existing methods can be adopted for the computation of VerFedSV.
+Here we describe the well-known Monte-Carlo sampling method~\citep{metropolis1949monte, ghorbani2019data}.
+We can rewrite the definition of VerFedSV into an equivalent formulation using expectation,

-where $\Pi([N])$ is the uniform distribution over all $N!$ permutations of the set of clients $[N]$ and $\pi(m)$ is the set of clients preceding client $m$ in permutation $\pi$.
-With this formulation, we can use the Monte-Carlo method to get an approximation of VerFedSV.
-More precisely, we can randomly sample $K$ permutations $\pi_1, \dots, \pi_K$ and get an approximation to VerFedSV $s_m$ by
+where $\Pi([M])$ is the uniform distribution over all $M!$ permutations of the set of clients $[M]$ and $\pi(m)$ is the set of clients preceding client $m$ in permutation $\pi$.
+With this formulation, we can use the Monte Carlo method to obtain an approximation of VerFedSV.
+More precisely, we can randomly sample $K$ permutations $\pi_1, \dots, \pi_K$ and approximate VerFedSV $s_m$ by